 Transfer Requirements

 Upper Division Transfer Requirements: Completion of at least 60 transferable semester (90 quarter) units, a grade point average of 2.0 (C) or higher in all transferable units attempted (nonresidents must have a grade point average of 2.4), and in good standing at the last college or university attended are required.
 In addition, you must have completed at least 30 semester (45 quarter) units of college courses with a grade of “C” or higher in each course to be selected from courses in English, arts and humanities, social science, science, and mathematics at a level at least equivalent to courses that meet general education requirements.
-The 30 general education semester (45 quarter) units (Plan B/Plan C) must include ENGL 100 Freshman Composition, oral communication, critical thinking, and transferable mathematics.
-The ENGL 100 Freshman Composition, oral communication, critical thinking, and transferable mathematics courses must be completed with a grade of “C” or higher.
+The 30 general education semester (45 quarter) units must include English composition, oral communication, critical thinking, and mathematics.
+The English composition, oral communication, critical thinking, and mathematics courses must be completed with a grade of “C-” or higher.

 Although 2.0 is the minimum, California State University is becoming more competitive and students should try to maintain the highest possible grade point average.